-See the Arm[®] CoreLink[TM] GIC-600 Generic Interrupt Controller Configuration and Integration Manual for more information.
+For more information, see the Arm®CoreLinkTM GIC-600 Generic Interrupt Controller Configuration and Integration Manual and Arm® GICv3 and GICv4 Software Overview.

 2.2 Redistributor

 The Redistributor is responsible for PPIs and SGIs that are associated with its related cluster or group of cores.
 A Redistributor is also referred to as a PPI block.